mike10004/cs-bridge-2020-hw4/README.md

 You can have multiple test cases by naming your input files `input1.txt`, `input2.txt`, and so on, and including corresponding expected outputs `expected-output1.txt`, etc.

+## Clone or duplicate?

+Which one to do here depends on how you want to use your working copy.
+If you only plan to keep the local copy, then just clone the repo and create a new branch for the new homework assignment.
+If you want to push your work to a remote repository, then it's probably best to [duplicate](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository), meaning you create a new repository in your GitHub account, clone the repo, and mirror-push to your new repo.
+Then you clone the new repo.

 ## Commands